MD-SAJID-ICT/Malicious-Activity-Investigation-with-VM-Image/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+# About The Project

 You are part of a team working for Z-Security, an elite digital forensics company in the UK that was invited to investigate a recent security incident involving suspected criminal activities taking place in a medium sized company called UBB.
 You have been hired to physically investigate some of the affected assets, while other Z-Security team members were assigned similar tasks in order to reduce the overall investigation time.
 As part of your role, you will be asked to prepare an appropriate digital forensics toolkit together with a Digital Forensics Investigation (DFI) model to facilitate your investigation tasks.
 Any legal interface between law enforcement and this organisation is also a component to be evaluated as part of your assignment.

-<b>The incident(s):</b> Network administrators at UBB identified unusual P2P and encrypted traffic that is rarely
-needed to support their business processes.
+<b>The incident(s):</b> Network administrators at UBB identified unusual P2P and encrypted traffic that is rarely needed to support their business processes.
 An early investigation of some of their system logs confirmed suspicious connections some of which bypassed their firewall rules.
 Alice, a senior ICT manager with reasonable incident response training was keen to keep all the machines attached to the suspected subnet running while he sent an urgent request for Z-Security to start an investigation (based on an Incident Response contract between the two parties).
 Bob’s decision was significantly encouraged by recent reports showing further incidents in the company, in particular, an increased number of staff accounts being accessed from unusual locations inside and outside the company.
 This has raised concerns of the possibility of an insider attack or inappropriate behaviour and misuse of the company’s infrastructure.

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Built With

-<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- 1.
 Overview of the Case -->
-## 1. Overview of the Case
+# 1. Overview of the Case

-### 1.1 Required Findings
+## 1.1 Required Findings

 ● An early investigation of some of their system logs confirmed suspicious connections some of which bypassed their firewall rules.<br>